Volunteer Resources

 Service Unit Delegate Allotment

-from GSNorCal’s Bylaws Article I, Section 4 a.
+GSNorCal’s Bylaws Article I, Section 4 a.
 Each Service Unit shall be entitled to elect one or more Service Unit Delegates based on the total number of Girls registered in the Service Unit, as of September 30 of the year preceding the Annual Meeting.
-The formula is noncumulative and is as follows: one (1) […]
+The formula is noncumulative and is as follows: one (1) delegate […]

 How To